xGenTJ/472LabAssignment1/README.md

 -----------------------------------------------------------------------------------------------------------------
                                            INSTRUCTIONS
 ---------------------------------------------------------------------------------------------------------------
-To run the classification models for the english alphabet, respectively comment & uncomment lines 242-247 in the Main.py file.
+To run the classification models for the english alphabet, respectively comment & uncomment line 366 in the Main.py file.
-To run the classification models for the greek alphabet, respectively comment & uncomment lines 257-262 in the Main.py file.
+To run the classification models for the greek alphabet, respectively comment & uncomment line 367 in the Main.py file.
 Output files are in the output folder.